ophub/luci-app-amlogic/README.md

 - When compiling OpenWrt, modify the above 4 points to realize customization.
 The above information can also be modified in the settings of the plug-in after log in to the openwrt `System` → `Amlogic Service`.

-- The default [OpenWrt](https://github.com/breakings/OpenWrt/releases/tag/ARMv8) firmware and [kernel](https://github.com/breakings/OpenWrt/tree/main/opt/kernel) download service of the plug-in is supported by `breakings`.
-He is an active and enthusiastic manager of the Flippy community, familiar with OpenWrt compilation, and familiar with the installation and use of various boxes supported by `Flippy`.

 ## Plugin setup instructions

 Plug-in settings 4 items: OpenWrt firmware download URL, kernel download URL, whether to keep the configuration when update, whether to automatically enter the main line U-BOOT when install and update.